 Using eCards To Improve Donor Retention Rate

 Sending an eCard to your donors is essentially like sending a physical thank-you note.
 It can be personalized, customized, and even interactive for maximum engagement, which makes donors feel appreciated and valued.
 Just like a physical note, an eCard can serve as a souvenir and a feel-good reminder to donors of the positive impact they’ve made.
 Plus, eCards are super convenient since they’re virtual, making them eco-friendly and cost-effective.

 Best of all, they’re incredibly versatile and can be sent throughout the year.
 For example, you can send eCards to donors during these times:

 - After donations.
 Ensure that your donors feel valued with an eCard sent just after they make a gift.

 - Holidays.
 Sending an eCard to your donors for significant holidays such as Christmas is a great way to spread holiday cheer.

 - Birthdays.
 Show your donors that they matter to you by sending them an eCard of good wishes on their special day.

 - Invitations.
 You can invite donors to fundraising events, volunteer opportunities, or to other types of events.
 For example, Vineyard Church uses eCardWidget to allow its members to invite friends and family to church events.

 To keep donors invested in their cause, it’s crucial for nonprofit organizations to focus on donor retention and stewardship.
-There are multitudes of ways you can improve your retention strategy, but keep in mind that your strategy should be unique to your organization and donors.
+There are multitudes of ways you can improve your retention strategy, but keep in mind that your approach should be unique to your organization and its donors.
 Whether that’s through compelling impact stories or eCards, establish your nonprofit as one that genuinely values its supporters.